Sen. Bob Menendez traded power for gold, cash, prosecutor alleges

 She also said Menendez did things benefiting Egyptian officials in exchange for bribes from Hana as the businessman secured a lucrative deal with the Egyptian government to certify imported meat met Islamic dietary requirements.

-After the jury was sent home for the day, the defense requested a mistrial, claiming the government went too far in its opening statement.
+After the jury went home, the defense requested a mistrial, claiming the government went too far in its opening statement.
 The judge denied it.

 During her opening, Pomerantz said Nadine Menendez has known the three businessmen for many years, and Weitzman said Menendez has known Daibes for decades as well.